Jordin Sparks: Early life

 Sparks was born in Phoenix, Arizona, to Jodi Wiedmann Sparks and former professional American football player Phillippi Sparks.
 Jordin has a younger brother, Phillippi "PJ" Sparks Jr., who played football at Arizona Christian University.
-Her father is of African-American descent and her mother is of German, English, Scottish, and Norwegian descent.
+Her father is African-American and her mother is of European descent, specifically German, English, Scottish, and Norwegian.
 She grew up in the suburbs of Ridgewood, New Jersey, while her father played as a defensive back for the New York Giants.
 After living in New Jersey, Sparks attended Northwest Community Christian School in Phoenix through the eighth grade.
 Sparks attended Sandra Day O'Connor High School until 2006 when she was homeschooled by her grandmother, Pam Wiedmann, to better concentrate on her singing.
 Sparks is an evangelical Christian and attended Calvary Community Church in Phoenix.
 On her American Idol biography, she thanked her parents, grandparents, and God for her win.
 She won an award for best young artist of the year in Arizona three years in a row.